-There are currently about 80 banks and trust companies in Delaware, including full-service commercial banks, credit card banks, non-deposit and limited purpose trust companies, wholesale banks, and federal and state savings banks.
-Banking is one of the State's largest private industry sector employers, with over 27,900 employees as of December 2015, according to the Delaware Department of Labor.
+There are currently about 80 banks and trust companies in Delaware, including full-service commercial banks, credit card banks, non-deposit and limited purpose trust companies, and federal and state savings banks.
+Banking is one of the State's largest private industry sector employers, with 28,385 employees as of December 2018, according to the Delaware Department of Labor.
 Credit cards are a major industry.
 Prominent credit card issuers in Delaware include Bank of America, N.A., JPMorgan Chase & Co., Discover Bank and Barclays Bank Delaware.
-Other major bank employers include M&T Bank Corporation, PNC Financial Services Group, Inc., Capital One, N.A., Citigroup and BNY Mellon.
-During the fiscal year ending June 30, 2016, the bank franchise tax contributed \$92.5 million, about 2% of the State's total revenues.
+Other major bank employers include M&T Bank Corporation, PNC Financial Services Group, Inc., Capital One, N.A., Citigroup, and BNY Mellon.
+For the fiscal year ending June 30, 2019, the bank franchise tax contributed \$98.3 million, about 2.1% of the State's total revenues.